lnugraha/trimap_generator/README.md

 - [X] Recursive function of the module that can handle multiple input images
 ---
 <b> TO DO: </b> <br/>
+- [ ] Error handler; i.e., sub-routine only accepts black and white image only
 - [ ] A more succint documentation (**ongoing**)

 ---